 “The Eye of Odin” is a science fiction story woven into the myth of Odin.
 It’s about the daughter of a warrior clan who made her fortune as a fighter for a military contractor who harnessed the powers of the higher mind.
 When she is targeted for discovering a secret beneath their dominion, she must learn the nature of a much greater power: love.

-Master of magic, god of war, Odin wanders alone. – From “The Eye of Odin,” available for free on Smashwords.
+Master of magic, god of war, Odin wanders alone. – From “The Eye of Odin”

 The Otherworld itself has the nature of a shapeshifter.
 You think you are looking at one thing, but it’s something else; the psyche wears garments that mimic the forces of nature in symbolic ways.
 The shapeshifter reveals things through deception.
 What better thing to leap out while writing a story of a wizard-assassin about to fall to his own machinations?
 She appears from the Otherworld with a message he won’t understand until he knows what she is.